 The Edit menu (Figure 14.3) provides access to the Script List, allows you to Set the Active Alternative, and allows access to editors for Reservoirs, Reaches, Junctions, Diversions, Reservoir Systems, and State Variables.
-Note that any revision you make to these elements applies only to the active Alternative.
+Additionally, you can select Run... to open the ResSim Editor for the active alternative.
+Note that any revisions you make to these elements applies only to the active Alternative.
 If you want the revisions to apply to subsequent Simulations, you must save the changes to your base directory (Section 14.7.1).